SMOKEFREE SPORTS CYMRU

 Rhondda & District Juniors – Pilot Project

 ASH Wales are partnering with FAW Trust in Spring 2019, launching a new project working with youth football teams in the Rhondda area of South Wales.
-As part of the project we are working with Rhondda & District Football League to encourage parents to stop smoking around mini & junior football, promote healthy behaviour to young players and provide support to parents who wish to quit.
+We are working with Rhondda & District Football League to ask parents not to smoke on the sidelines at junior football matches, to promote healthy behaviour to young players and provide support to parents who wish to quit.

 Social Media Graphics